-CLASS RANK
+CLASS RANK AND WEIGHTED GRADING

-Ranking of students attending CTECS is in the process of determining the relative academic standing of students within a class.
-Class rank is cumulative and is computed yearly using the database stored in the Data Management System.
+Ranking of students is the process of determining the relative academic standing of students within a class.
+Class rank is cumulative and is computed yearly.

-CTECS weights Advanced Placement (AP) and UCONN ECE courses when calculating class rank by multiplying the AP/UCONN ECE course grade by a factor of 1.3.
-Honor courses are weighed by a factor of 1.15.
+Grades received in Advanced Placement (AP) and UCONN ECE courses are weighted by a factor of 1.3.
+Grades received in Honors courses are weighed by a factor of 1.15.

 Class rank will be determined in the following manner: